abeiro/HerikaServer/README.md

 It also serves as the character's memory, employing various techniques to mitigate the lack of long-term memory in current LLMs (Language Model Models)

-To run this you will only need a valid Apache/PHP8.2 working install.
+To run this you will only need a working Apache/PHP8.2 installation.

+Full mod page:

 https://www.nexusmods.com/skyrimspecialedition/mods/89931